Giveth/giveth-wiki/wiki/documentation/product-definition.md

 ## <a name="product-definition-token">Tokens</a>

-Every DAC and Campaign creates a non-transferable MiniMe token which in future could be used for governance.
+Every DAC and Campaign creates a non-transferable MiniMe token which in the future could be used for governance.
 When someone donates to a DAC or Campaign they receive these tokens in return proportional to their donation in ETH.
 The rules for emitting the tokens are:

-1. Giver donates to Campaign -> Giver receives Campaign tokens
+1. The Giver donates to a Campaign -> The Giver receives Campaign tokens
-2. Giver donated to DAC, the DAC delegated the donation to Campaign and the delegation is committed.
+2. The Giver donates to a DAC, the DAC delegates the donation to a Campaign and the delegation is committed.
 Only then the Giver receives both: DAC tokens and Campaign tokens.